 Albania has a lot to offer.
-We cannot possibly list down the things that you can do in the country in a single article.
+We cannot possibly list down what you can do in the country in a single article.
 But we do hope that this article proved to be helpful for you to identify the must-do things in Albania.
-Even if you are traveling to the country on a short trip and will remain in Tirana for the most part of your trip, there are plenty of things that you can do in the capital city only.
+Even if you are traveling to the country on a short trip and will remain in Tirana for most of your trip, you can only do plenty of things in the capital city.